 Xiaomin Ren-调整.pngNovel Understanding of Micro-Particles: The Rest-

-Energy Excluded Frequency-Determination Energy
+Energy-Excluded Frequency-Determination Energy

 and the Potential-Energy-Affected Wavelength